darkcl/github-status-reporter/readme.md

 ### Token

 Security Token of account that can access the repo and has enough permissions to change its status.

-Can be set as an environment variable as GITHUB_TOKEN.
+Can be set as an environment variable as `GITHUB_TOKEN`.

 `github-status-reporter --token ABCDE ...`

 ### User

 The user or organisation of the repo, so `johnsmith/some-repo` would be.

-Can be set as an environment variable as GITHUB_USER.
+Can be set as an environment variable as `GITHUB_USER`.

 `github-status-reporter --user johnsmith --repo some-repo ...`